thu-vis/libsampling/README.md

 ## Datasets

-The folder `data` contains several datasets in the *npz* format used in our study.
+The folder `data` contains the datasets in the *npz* format used in our study.
 You can obtain them by unzipping the *npz* file:

 ```python
 # Datasets used in our study